How to Make Crock-Pot Chicken Noodle Soup

 Step 3: Shred the chicken

-Once the Crockpot chicken noodle soup is done cooking, remove the chicken to a cutting board and shred with your hands or a couple of forks.
+Once the soup is done cooking, remove the chicken to a cutting board and shred with your hands or a couple of forks.
 Place the chicken back into the slow cooker.

 Step 4: Add noodles

-Put your noodles of choice into the Crockpot and set on high.
+Put your noodles of choice into the slow cooker and set on high.
 It will take approximately half an hour for the noodles to become tender.
 (If using boxed noodles, cooking time will be a bit longer.)